typeclasses/partial-semigroup/README.md

       * `x <> (y <> z) = ⊥` if and only if `(x <> y) <> z = ⊥`, and

-      * where none of the terms are ⊥, then the axiom for total semigroups `x <> (y <> z) = (x <> y) <> z` must hold.
+      * where none of the terms are ⊥, the axiom for total semigroups `x <> (y <> z) = (x <> y) <> z` must hold.

 #### Definition 2: In terms of `PartialSemigroup`